tal-z/TextToColor/README.md

     notation used in colornames.txt"""

 def hsv360_to_hsvdistance(hsv360=tuple):
-    """Takes an HSV triplet as provided by colorsys, and converts it to match the notation used in the function for calculating distance between colors."""
+    """Takes an HSV triplet as provided by colorsys_hsv_to_hsv360(), and converts it to match the notation used in the function for calculating distance between colors."""
 ```
 ### 2. Modify a color, and keep track of changes to the color in all available formats.